osmosis-labs/docs/docs/osmosis-core/modules/superfluid/README.md

-The refreshing logic checks the total amount of tokens in locks to this denom (Reading from the lockup accumulation store), calculates how many osmo thats worth at the epochs new osmo worth for that asset, and then uses that.
+The refreshing logic checks the total amount of tokens in locks to this denom (Reading from the lockup accumulation store), calculates how many osmo that's worth at the epochs new osmo worth for that asset, and then uses that.
 Thus this safely handles this edge case, as it uses the new 'live' lockup amount.